 To setup WDS with TP-LINK wireless routers, the following steps are required:

 Log into TP-LINK wireless router’s management page.
 If you are not sure about how to do this, please click here.

 Go to Wireless -> Wireless Settings.
 Check Enable WDS (Enable WDS bridging).
 Then the page will show as below.

-The SSID on the top of the page is the wireless network name of this router.
+The SSID on the top of the page is the local wireless network name of this router.
 You can name whatever you like.